 - A thin, milky vaginal discharge occurs throughout pregnancy and is caused by oestrogen and the thickening of your vaginal walls.
 Wearing a panty liner may keep you feeling more comfortable and confident.

 - Bleeding gums and noses.
-Hormones can cause gums can become inflamed and bleed during brushing or flossing, while expanded blood vessels in the nose can cause nose bleeds.
+Hormones can cause gums to become inflamed and bleed during brushing or flossing, while expanded blood vessels in the nose can cause nose bleeds.

 - Pica is craving and eating non-nutritive substances such as dirt and chalk, ice or clay.